pralad-p/cypher-note/README.md

 ## License

-Cypher Note is made available under the Eclipse Public License (2.0).
+Cypher Note is made available under the MIT License.
 See the LICENSE file for more details.